This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Alongside its historical and architectural value, Koneswaram Temple is also unique for the jaw-dropping ocean views it offers.
 Yet another popular attraction to visit on Swami Rock, where the temple is built, is Ravana’s Cleft.

-Legend has it that, when King Ravana’s mother fell ill, he wanted to move Koneswaram Temple to a different location so that it would be easier for her to visit.
 However, the Hindu God Shiva, the deity worshipped at the temple, made King Ravana drop his sword and that’s how the dramatic cleft was formed.

 This location is also called Lover’s Leap after a young lady who fell from the cliff to her death when she saw the Dutch officer with whom she was in love sail on a ship back to his homeland.

 This photo shows Ravana's Cleft.
 It is in essence two tall rocks from which the views to the Indian Ocean are splendid.
+If you're wondering what to do in Trincomalee, visit Ravana's Cleft.

-3. Watch The Sunrise On Nilaveli Beach
+3. Watch The Sunrise on Nilaveli Beach

-Who wants to wake up at the crack of dawn while on holiday?
-The answer is simple: certainly not us.
-But what if we told you that sunrise in Trincomalee, Nilaveli Beach to be more precise, is an once-in-a-lifetime kind of experience?
+But what if we told you that sunrise in Trincomalee, Nilaveli Beach to be more precise, is an once-in-a-lifetime experience?

-We can’t even begin to describe how we felt when we saw the sun emerge in all its red glory from the depths of the Indian Ocean right before our eyes.
 All we could hear was the gentle sound of the waves as they kissed the golden sand and the ritual-like chant of fishermen as they hauled their seemingly endless fishing nets out of the sea.

 It was a mesmerising moment, to say the least.

-To witness such a mesmerising sunrise book a beachfront hotel along Nilaveli Beach such as the 4-star hotel Trinco Blu by Cinnamon.
+To witness a similar sunrise, book a beachfront hotel on Nilaveli Beach, such as the 4-star Trinco Blu by Cinnamon.

 Sunrise on Nilaveli Beach

-4. Spend Endless Relaxing Moments On The Beach
+4. Spend Endless Relaxing Moments on The Beach

-With some of the best beaches in Sri Lanka within easy reach, Trincomalee is the perfect place on the east coast to indulge in doing absolutely nothing but enjoying the sea and the sun.
+With some of the best beaches in Sri Lanka within easy reach, Trincomalee is the perfect place on the East Coast to indulge in doing absolutely nothing but enjoying the sea and the sun.

-Uppuveli Beach is the most popular beach near Trincomalee and home to the legendary Fernando’s Bar.
-Nilaveli is a lot quieter and the ideal beach to enjoy long seaside walks and the best sunrise of your lives.
+Nilaveli is a lot quieter and the ideal beach to enjoy long seaside walks and a spectacular sunrise.
 Last but not least, Marble Beach boasts the clearest waters of all Trincomalee beaches.

 This is an image of Nilaveli Beach.